Patrick Roy's Success and Achievements in Timeline

 2004: Greatest Goaltender in NHL History

-In 2004, Patrick Roy was selected as the greatest goaltender in NHL history by a panel of 41 writers and a fan poll.
+In 2004, Roy was selected as the greatest goaltender in NHL history by a panel of 41 writers, coupled with a simultaneous fan poll.

-On May 28, 2006, Patrick Roy's Remparts team won the 2006 Memorial Cup, defeating the Moncton Wildcats 6-2 in the finals.
-Roy became the seventh coach to win the Cup in his rookie year.
+On May 28, 2006, Patrick Roy's Quebec Remparts won the 2006 Memorial Cup, beating the Moncton Wildcats 6–2 in the finals.
+Roy became the seventh coach to win the Cup in his rookie year, and the first since 1997.

-On November 13, 2006, Patrick Roy was inducted into the Hockey Hall of Fame.
+On November 13, 2006, Roy was inducted into the Hockey Hall of Fame.

 In 2006, Patrick Roy was elected to the Hockey Hall of Fame in his first year of eligibility.

-On November 22, 2008, the Montreal Canadiens retired Patrick Roy's number 33 jersey, making him the sixth NHL player to have his number retired by two organizations.
+On November 22, 2008, the Montreal Canadiens retired Patrick Roy's number 33 jersey.
+This made Roy the sixth NHL player to have his number retired by two organizations.

-During the 2013-14 season, Roy led the Colorado Avalanche to 112 points, winning the Central Division title and tying a franchise record with 52 wins.
-He would later win the Jack Adams Award for the NHL's top coach.
+In the 2013-14 season, Patrick Roy coached the Colorado Avalanche to 112 points, winning the Central Division title and tying a franchise record with 52 wins.
+He subsequently won the Jack Adams Award as the NHL's top coach.

 In 2017, Patrick Roy was named one of the 100 Greatest NHL Players in history.